Accumulator-Aware Post-Training Quantization for Large Language Models: Abstract

 \section{Abstract}

-Several recent studies have investigated low-precision accumulation, reporting improvements in throughput, power, and area across various platforms.
-However, the accompanying proposals have only considered the quantization-aware training (QAT) paradigm, in which models are fine-tuned or trained from scratch with quantization in the loop.
-As models continue to grow in size, QAT techniques become increasingly more expensive, which has motivated the recent surge in post-training quantization (PTQ) research. {To the best of our knowledge, ours marks the first formal study of accumulator-aware quantization in the PTQ setting.} To bridge this gap, we introduce AXE---a practical framework of accumulator-aware extensions designed to endow overflow avoidance guarantees to existing layer-wise PTQ algorithms.
-We theoretically motivate AXE and demonstrate its flexibility by implementing it on top of two state-of-the-art PTQ algorithms: GPFQ and OPTQ.
-We further generalize AXE to support multi-stage accumulation for the first time, opening the door for full datapath optimization and scaling to large language models (LLMs).
-We evaluate AXE across image classification and language generation models, and observe significant improvements in the trade-off between accumulator bit width and model accuracy over baseline methods.
+When quantizing weights and activations to increasingly narrower representations, the cost of additions begins to dominate that of multiplications in multiply-accumulate (MAC) units.
+Recent studies show that reducing addition costs via low-precision accumulation improves throughput, power, and area across inference platforms, albeit with an increased risk of overflow.
+Accumulator-aware quantization research has so far only considered the quantization-aware training (QAT) paradigm, in which models are fine-tuned or trained from scratch with quantization in the loop.
+As models and datasets continue to grow in size, QAT techniques become increasingly more expensive, which has motivated the recent surge in post-training quantization (PTQ) research.
+To bridge this gap, we introduce AXE---the first accumulator-aware quantization framework explicitly designed to endow overflow avoidance guarantees to PTQ algorithms.
+We present theoretical motivation for AXE and demonstrate its flexibility by implementing it on top of two existing algorithms: GPFQ and OPTQ.
+We design AXE to support multi-stage accumulation, opening the door to full datapath optimization for the first time.
+We evaluate AXE using recent language generation models; when quantizing Llama3 8B for a 16-bit multi-stage accumulation datapath, AXE maintains up to 98\% of the FP16 perplexity, surpassing na\"ive bit width manipulation by up to 15\%.